-The Master of Arts in Psychology program adheres to an empirical model of integrating scientific inquiry with committed, responsible practice of psychology.
+The Master of Arts in Psychology (MAP) program adheres to an empirical model of integrating scientific inquiry with the committed and responsible practice of psychology.
 Graduate students are trained to do research on relevant issues in their area of specialization and apply skills in a major area of psychology.
-Students are provided a high level of training to develop critical thinking skills, social engagement, professional integrity, and a pursuit for lifelong learning.
+Students are provided with a high level of training to develop critical thinking skills, social engagement, professional integrity, and a pursuit for lifelong learning.

-Thus, this program aims to equip graduate students extensive psychological skills, competencies and theoretical knowledge with a strong foundation in psychology coupled with linkages in different psychological organizations, both local and international, to further enhance their competencies and perspectives in the practice of the profession.
+Thus, this program aims to equip graduate students with extensive psychological skills, competencies, and theoretical knowledge with a strong foundation in psychology coupled with linkages in different psychological organizations – both local and international, to further enhance their competencies and perspectives in the practice of the profession.

 - Continue to advance their knowledge and skills in the area of specialization using the established sources of advanced information in the field.

 - Undertake further training for developing existing skills and acquiring higher-level competencies either through further graduate education or in employment context.